Metaswitch/clearwater-readthedocs/docs/index.md

 You can contribute by making a GitHub pull request.
 See our documented [Pull request process](Pull_request_process.md).

+If you want to contribute specifically to this documentation (e.g. to fix a typo or document a missing option), the Markdown files for it are at <https://github.com/Metaswitch/clearwater-readthedocs>.

 There is more information about contributing to Project Clearwater on the [community page of our project website](http://www.projectclearwater.org/community/).

 ## Help